onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-659655
-   :target: XNF
+   :target: VNF or PNF
    :keyword: SHOULD
    :impacts: dcae
    :validation_mode: in_service
    :introduced: casablanca

-   The xNF **SHOULD** leverage the JSON-driven model, as depicted in Figure 2, for data delivery unless there are specific performance or operational concerns agreed upon by the Service Provider that would warrant using an alternate model.
+   The VNF or PNF **SHOULD** leverage the JSON-driven model, as depicted in Figure 2, for data delivery unless there are specific performance or operational concerns agreed upon by the Service Provider that would warrant using an alternate model.